decentldotland/aNFT-gated-tribus/README.md

 ### Tribus Contract
 All of the deployed tribuses are instances of the main [Tribus contract](./protocol-contracts/tribus).
 Therefore, all the separated social feeds have the same computational logic and limitations.

+### Contracts API
+This [contract](./protocol-contracts/contracts-api) is used as an onchain-permanent API, or a proxy for the deployed tribuses to read data like accpeted MIME types and setting thumbnails for tribuses.

 ## Usage

 ### Load The Created Tribuses IDs